 When your child seems upset or worried, try:

+- Detective work.
+After a meltdown, hit the mental rewind button.
+Look for the moment that something went wrong, and talk that over with your child's therapist.
 If you can, include your child in that conversation.
 Simply ask what happened, and your child might answer.
 Talk about how you might handle it next time.

+- Mindfulness.
+Ask your child to focus on the breath moving in and out.
+Then, ask your child to slow down that breath.
 As a practice, mindfulness goes much deeper.
 But this simple technique can sometimes help a child work through a worrisome moment.

 Looking to the Future After COVID-19